pedro-bassani/ProjectsFundamentalsCG/Trabalho GA/README.md

 ## Adjustments and Improvements

-The task below is currently being completed and is in the construction process:
+The task below is currently completed and it is ready to use:

-- [ ] Exercise GA
+- [x] Exercise GA

 ## References and/or Credits
 >